 Call if you are getting bites midday in shade, if larvae show in a fountain you thought was sealed, if a new French drain turned a corner into a marsh, or if someone in the home is immune compromised and wants a written plan before guests arrive.
 Those are reasonable triggers for a visit sooner than the next generic holiday.

-Contact Hampton Pest Management for a free property evaluation and a schedule that matches your address on the East End.
+Hampton Pest Management offers a free property evaluation and a schedule that matches your address on the East End.
+Use contact when you want timing aligned with your first big outdoor meal.